temin/gRSShopper/README.md

   # cpanm Mastodon::Client
   ```

 NOTE: I was unable to build *Mastodon::Client* on Debian (8 & 9) and Ubuntu (16 & 18).
-As I will not be using Mastodon, I've created the **no_mastodon** branch with Mastodon code removed from the gRSShopper code.
+As I will not be using Mastodon, I've created the [**no_mastodon**](https://github.com/temin/gRSShopper/tree/no_mastodon) branch with Mastodon code removed.

 NOTE: Different Debian/Ubuntu versions have different Perl modules available in the repositories.
-The above lists of Perl module packages to install and build are valid for Debian 9.
+The above lists of Perl module packages are valid for Debian 9.
 For other versions check [INSTALL_versions](./INSTALL_versions.md).

 ### Apache config